interrupt21h/twodots_decrypt/README.md

 XT5i8DV9WmCdvklOopzTmmT9PaJ2cOlBOJoyjj6rxCJ6un9Ak/eSlWPZ2kgDG6kophqaQwqaHwiOY7W+Ko0JyH9xXQMCYAkDkdjBDbexk8qTZMgvox7vZRExoEiE7ig/gTvzlMqo8t0JWPsAATuBOVtEYmcb8CfK+Ekty7qOTMonse7MQwfHkoTD9I0qj/WfdoMUDrKyTsNJOQMIr4CJApiSNsyOPP3KRPhttPDO1dgGhgWZqgEJgmwCPelXwTQXzeVhzeW ...
 ```

 This is a fairly large value, so I used scp to copy a text file of the value to my device and then used plutil to change it.
 Worked like a charm!

-See screenshots.
+See:
+	* <a href="screenshots/IMG_0706.PNG> Screenshot of all levels unlocked</a>
+	* <a href="screenshots/IMG_0707.PNG> Screenshot of 1,000,000 points</a>

 ####Developers: